-It’s not breaking news that some people think the internet is no place for a kid to hang out.
-There are tons of arguments against it (it keeps kids from engaging with others off-screen and exposes them to inappropriate content, among other things), but it turns out there are actually some good reasons to let your kids indulge in a little social media now and then.
+Are you one of those adults who believes the internet is no place for a kid to hang out?
+Maybe it’s time to get over it.
+Sure, there are some arguments against internet usage in kids (it can prevent kids from engaging with others off-screen and can expose them to inappropriate content, among other things).
+But it also turns out there are some good reasons to let your kids indulge in a little social media now — especially during social distancing.

-According to a new Pew Research Center survey (released May 2018), 45 percent of teens now say they are online on a near-constant basis — but parents of those teens face scrutiny for letting their kids spend time on Instagram, Snapchat, Facebook and Twitter.
-Plus, the exact “best age” a kid should have their first social media account still remains murky — and the Children’s Online Privacy Protection Act makes it illegal for commercial websites and apps to offer accounts to children under 13 without parental consent.
+Still, the precise “best age” for when a kid should have their first social media account still remains murky — and the Children’s Online Privacy Protection Act makes it illegal for commercial websites and apps to offer accounts to children under 13 without parental consent.
+So when should you introduce your kid to the web, and how?
+The key, the experts say, is to go slowly and appropriately.
+Here’s how.

 1. Group inclusion